EUR/usd

 The markets still lack this domineering idea that would form the trend in one or the other direction.
 Though volatility now is higher than in late August, many markets make no headway just like in those times.
 But then traders had an excuse – “big money” was on summer vacations and there were no ideas at all.
 Now the situation for EUR/USD is balanced.
 Each currency in the pair enjoys modest good news and expects high-risk events in the future.
 Thus, this week we heard about the growth of industrial production in Europe, increase in German exports and a rise in retail sales.
 Yet Spain is a toxic bomb, which can blow up and cause a collapse of the financial system.
 The USA boasted good news on the labour market yesterday.
 The unemployment claims have sharply decreased.
 They now make 330K, which is the lowest level since February 2008.
 However, it doesn't actually mean that the market affairs now are in the same state as at that time.
 The current unemployment level is much higher (4.9% then and 7.8% now) and the employed are now by 4.5bln fewer in number than at that time.
 The potential bomb in the USA is a fiscal cliff.
 The USA faced the similar situation in the 30s.
 The market reaction then was a 40% decline of Dow Jones Index.
-Yet ignoring the potential concerns, it is possible to see buyers of risky assets and the , which don't let the market fall further.
+Yet ignoring the potential concerns, it is possible to see buyers of risky assets and the euro, which don't let the market fall further.
 EUR/USD has such support at the level of its 200-day MA.
 Once again the single currency managed to bounce off 1.2825, the Thursday daily low, to 1.2940.

 GBP/USD

-The recovery of the single currency helped the against the .
+The recovery of the single currency helped the pound against the dollar.
 GBP/USD grew to 1.6050 at some point yesterday, however it failed to launch a full-fledged attack, remaining in the narrow channel for the fourth day in a row.
 In the meantime EUR/GBP is in demand, making the second attempt to go above 0.8070 this week.
 It would be favourable for the pair, if it broke through the 200-day MA level, which is now passing through 0.8115.
 Strategically the cross still remains at a very low level.

 USD/JPY